EndPointCorp/end-point-blog/2012/06/10/detecting-postgres-sql-injection.html.md

 patterns, etc. Intuition from experienced people is a powerful tool: follow up on those hunches and nagging feelings!

-## Prevention
+### Prevention

 Preventing SQL injection is mostly a matter of following some standard software development practices.
 Basically, you want your code up to date, well vetted, and easy to read and revert.
 Here are some
 guidelines:

-### Use version control
+#### Use version control

 More specifically, use
-[git](http://git-scm.com/).
+[git](https://git-scm.com/).
 For everything related to your site.
 Application code, HTML pages, system configurations.
 There are many advantages to git, but it is particularly useful when you are (quickly!) trying to figure out how some bad code (e.g. with SQL injection holes) got into your app, and what safe version you can replace it with.
 The powers of git log -p, git bisect, git blame, and git checkout will make you wonder how you ever lived without them.

-### More than one set of eyes
+#### More than one set of eyes

-Never commit code that hasn't been looked at by at least one other person not involved in its writing.
-This can be as informal as leaning over and asking someone else to look at the patch, to setting up a complex enforcement system via something like [gerrit](http://code.google.com/p/gerrit/).
+Never commit code that hasn’t been looked at by at least one other person not involved in its writing.
+This can be as informal as leaning over and asking someone else to look at the patch, to setting up a complex enforcement system via something like [gerrit](https://www.gerritcodereview.com/).
 The most important thing is to have it reviewed by someone qualified, and to note the review in your commit message.

 Email is a great way to do this, especially if you have a list of people qualified to give a review of the code in question.
-So, database changes could go to a "dbgroup" list, and one or more people on the list will review and reply.
+So, database changes could go to a “dbgroup” list, and one or more people on the list will review and reply.

 Another nice thing is a post-commit hook that mails committed code as a diff to a wide